 Global Independent Study students are encouraged to enroll in two global social work courses.
-A one-credit preparation seminar (SW 648) that meets in the winter term and a post-experience two-credit capstone seminar (SW 748) that meets in the fall term.
+A one-credit preparation seminar (SW 648) that meets in the winter term and a post-experience one-credit capstone seminar (SW 748) that meets in the fall term.

 16-month and advanced standing students typically travel for 2-4 weeks after the spring/summer term before the fall term.
 20-month students travel anytime between May and September.
 Students cannot schedule international travel to conflict with scheduled classes.
 Please consult the academic calendar to ensure your proposed dates do not conflict with classes.

 Students can travel to any country with a few exceptions.
 The U-M restricts or warns students from travel in select destinations.
 If you plan to travel to a country or region included on the list additional approval is required.

 During the fall term, students should develop a plan for their Global Independent Study and ask a SSW faculty member to serve as the faculty instructor.
 Faculty instructors must be clinical-track or tenure-track.
 (Please note research faculty cannot serve as an instructor).
 Students should meet with their faculty instructor regularly to develop learning goals and assignments.
 Students who need help finding a faculty instructor can contact the Office of Global Activities (OGA).

 U-M faculty experts are great sources of information about specific countries/regions (although cannot serve as Global Independent Study instructors).
 A list of faculty experts can be found on the Global Michigan website.